-If you’re especially grumpy when you wake up, give yourself as little to do in the morning as possible by getting it all done the night before.
+Give yourself as little to do in the morning as possible by getting it all done the night before.
 Before you go to bed, prep the coffee machine, make the lunches and find the kids’ shoes.
 Get your work bag ready and put your keys and transit pass with it.
 Prepare so you only have to do the bare minimum the next morning.

 Finally, if setting your blaring alarm makes you dread mornings, try a silent alarm.

 Waking up to an obnoxious noise can have a number of unintended consequences.
 Loud audio alarms may cause high blood pressure and increased heart rates.
 They can also add anxiety to the existential dread of waking up.
 There are several benefits to a silent alarm, including decreasing sleep inertia.